PROGRAM | COURSES AVAILABLE | COSTS | APPLICATION PROCESS | FACULTY CONTACTS

 Classes are held in the university’s modern classroom building.
 Students are housed in university dormitories near the campus.
 Meals are served in the university cafeteria.
 Native French students are assigned to the conversation courses as “moniteurs” and “monitrices” to ensure that students have contact with young people who speak “today’s French.”
 Regular evening activities are planned for CIDEF students, including a final Soirée internationale

 where students are invited to present skits, dances and music from their native lands.

 The final four days of the program will be spent in Paris.
 Hotel accommodations will be provided at a small hotel on the Left Bank, five minutes from Notre Dame Cathedral in the Latin Quarter.
 Students will be encouraged to explore Paris and to exercise their newly acquired skills in French.
 Belmont faculty will be in residence in Angers to offer assistance and in Paris to provide orientation information for visits to the magnificent array of museums and major monuments in the city.

-All courses will satisfy either Belmont requirements in the Gen Ed core or the specified major.
+All courses will satisfy either Belmont requirements in the BELL Core or the specified major.
 You must participate in at least one course offered in France.
 You should consult individual program faculty to see how online options can fit into your study abroad program.

 - Campus activities in Angers

 - Chateaux of the Loire Valley